Depreciation of IT Assets: Definition, Types & Calculation

 Rapid changes in technology often mean that IT equipment becomes obsolete before it physically deteriorates.
 Companies should factor this into their depreciation schedules to reflect the fast pace of innovation.

-For example, the lifespan of software can greatly affect hardware depreciation.
+The lifespan of software also directly affects hardware depreciation.
 As software requirements increase, older hardware may no longer be able to run the latest versions effectively.

-Here's another case: the value of IT equipment often drops sharply once the manufacturer ends support for that model.
-This is particularly true for networking equipment, servers, and specialized hardware where ongoing security updates and technical support are crucial.
+Additionally, the value of IT equipment often drops sharply once the manufacturer ends support for that model.
+This is particularly true for networking equipment, servers, and specialized hardware where ongoing security updates and technical support are critical.

 Maintenance and upgrades

-Regular maintenance can extend the life of IT assets, delaying the need for depreciation.
-This can include cleaning, software updates, and component checks.
+Regular maintenance can extend the life of IT assets, delaying the need for replacement.
+This includes cleaning, software updates, and component checks.

-But remember that the cost of maintenance and upgrades should always be weighed against the extended lifespan and improved performance.
-In some cases, the cost of maintenance or upgrades might exceed the benefit of keeping older equipment operational.
+The cost of maintenance and upgrades should always be weighed against the extended lifespan and improved performance they provide.
+In some cases, the cost of keeping older equipment operational exceeds the benefit.
+Depreciation data is exactly what makes that decision quantifiable.

 Usage and workload